mavryk-network/mavryk-protocol/docs/developer/error_monad_p1_result.rst

       val map : ('a -> ('b, 'err) result) -> 'a list -> ('a list, 'err) result

    Note that this exercise is for learning only.
-You won’t need to write this function in Octez.
-Indeed, a helper function which does exactly that is provided in the extended standard library of Octez.
+You won’t need to write this function in Mavkit.
+Indeed, a helper function which does exactly that is provided in the extended standard library of Mavkit.

 Aside: the ``Error_monad`` module is opened everywhere
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Octez, the ``Error_monad`` module provides types and values for error
+In Mavkit, the ``Error_monad`` module provides types and values for error
 management.
 It is part of the ``tezos-error-monad`` package.
 And it is
 opened in most of the source code.
 Apart from some specific libraries
 (discussed later), the content of this module is already in scope.